 Extension is a critical player in rural development, yet there are limited data available on the providers of extension and rural advisory services.
 This directory contains an list (under development) of organisations and institutions active in RAS for each country with only the basic contact details.
-For some organisations, a more detailed dataset can be found in the World Wide Extension Study.
+For some organisations, a more detailed dataset can be found in the World Wide Extension Study (WWES).

 The Global Directory of Extension Providers comes out of information collected through the "Worldwide Extension Study" (find more information here) as well as that collected by the Global Forum for Rural Advisory Services and their partners.